-Best 10/22 Scopes
+Review of the Best Ruger 10/22 Scopes

-The 5 best scopes for your 10 22 rifle are listed below, starting with the best one first.
+The best scopes for your 10 22 rifle are listed below, starting with the best one first.
 These is a good short list for the best scopes and will help you quickly decide which one you need.

 We actually obtained this scope on a used rifle and were going to toss it in exchange for a higher end model, but curiosity got the better of us.
 It turned out to be a fine scope to run on our 10/22 for a number of reasons.